andymac-2/notepad/_posts/2020-09-03-repeat_yourself.md

 - A function should have the largest set of postconditions
 - A function should perform the smallest non trivial amount of work

-## The smallest possible set of preconditions
+## The Smallest Possible Set of Preconditions

 A maximally reusable function should be able to be called wherever it is applicable.
 Functions can only be called when the caller can fulfill the preconditions of the function.
 If the caller cannot fulfill the preconditions of a function, but calls the function anyway, then this is an error.